 Let's Get Smart and Protect Our Pollinators!

-Why do pollinators need protection?
+Why do pollinators need our help?

 Eighty-five percent of all flowering plants, including trees and other native plants, depend upon pollination for their survival.
 And those hardworking bees (many native bees, as well as honey bees) and other insects provide us with one out of every three bites of food: fruit, berries, squash, herbs, medicine, even coffee and chocolate, to name a few.